amrrs/tiobeindexr/cran-comments.md

 0 errors | 0 warnings | 0 note

-* This is a resubmission with quotes in description.
+* This is a resubmission changing the way how tables are downloaded from the internet.
+This is to fight stale tables being added during binary build.

 ## Reverse dependencies